LieberInstitute/INTERACT/README.md

 #
-This repository contains code for predicting methylation regulatory variants in the human brain from sequence and training new sequence-based methylation model for any tissue with methylation profile.
+This repository contains code for predicting DNA methylation(DNAm) regulatory variants in the human brain from sequence and training new sequence-based methylation model for any tissue with methylation profile.

 ## Install
 Install PyTorch following instructions from https://pytorch.org/.
 Use `pip install -r requirements.txt` to install the other dependencies.